cloudevents/spec/extensions/sampledrate.md

 provides a place for intermediary transport systems to modify the event when they impose additional sampling.

-## Value
+## Attributes

+### sampledrate

 - Type: `Integer`
 - Description: The rate at which this event has already been sampled.
 Represents the number of similar events that happened but were not sent plus this event.
-  For example, if a system sees 30 occurrences and emits a single event, `rate` would be 30 (29 not sent and 1 sent).
+  For example, if a system sees 30 occurrences and emits a single event, `sampledrate` would be 30 (29 not sent and 1 sent).
 A value of `1` is the equivalent of this extension not being used at all.
 - Constraints
   - The rate MUST be greater than zero.